elifesciences/elife-bot/docs/installation.md

 3. Click on instances and start the stopped instance
 4. Once started, continue with restarting the workers and deciders as described above.

-__Symptom__: Workflows requiring disk fail but other workflows are completed
+__Symptom__: Workflows requiring disk fail but other workflows are completed.

-__Diagnosis__: The instance may have run a long time and the 8GB disk on the migroinstance is getting full / is full
+__Diagnosis__: The instance may have run a long time and the 8GB disk on the migroinstance is getting full / is full.

-__Solution__: Delete files from the tmp directory
+__Solution__: Delete files from the tmp directory.

 1. Login to the instance via SSH as username "ubuntu" (with SSH key)
 2. Check disk usage:
 ```
 df
 ```

 3. If full / getting full, delete the eLife bot tmp directory:
 ```
 cd /home/localgit/elife-bot